Frequently Asked Questions

 • Press the Backup button

-• Check each item on the Backup Files dialog (Database, Saves folder, Templates folder, Preferences)
+• Check each item on the Backup Files dialog (Database, Saves folder, Templates folder, Preferences; optionally select Images folder, Sounds folder, and Receipts folder)

 • Press OK